 This doesn’t mean that a few bad experiences by definition are disastrous.
 There are even numerous examples where customers don’t change vendors, even if they have bad customer experience upon bad customer experience.

 The other way around, one bad experience can ruin it all as well.
-Let’s face it: loyalty is becoming a thing of the past.
+Let’s face it: customer loyalty is becoming a bit of a thing of the past.

 The customer dictates the what and how

 However, in general the importance of the customer experience has grown, as has its impact on the bottom-line of organizations.
 And the increasing expectation of customers – in general – is far from a fad.
 Everything needs to be better and faster for Generation Now.

 The customer does increasingly dictate what he wants, spoiled by customer experiences offered by best-performing organizations or across industries that have focused on the customer experience early on.

 It is essential to strike a proper balance in delivering upon these customer expectations and heightened levels of customer experience requirements for the business and the customers by:

 - Connecting the dots and processes by prioritization, better understanding customer and business value (and how both are truly connected far deeper than we believe),

 - Optimization in far more processes in a ubiquitous way,